ngohamah/Data-governance-airflow-pipeline/README.md

 A data engineering mini-project: profile a messy synthetic customer dataset, detect PII, validate data quality against a defined rule set, clean and mask the data, and orchestrate the whole thing as an Airflow DAG.
-See [`PII-Detection&Data.md`](PII-Detection&Data.md) for the original brief and [`implementationmap.md`](implementationmap.md) for the design decisions behind this implementation (both gitignored locally, kept for reference).

 ## Project layout